Executive AI Search & Social Visibility Diagnostic

 Owner-level decision clarity

-The report gives owners a prioritized action map they can assign to their website, SEO, social media, or agency team: improve service pages, structure proof, clarify location intent, and verify creator-marketplace gaps.
+The report gives owners a prioritized action map they can assign to their website, SEO, social media, or agency team: improve service pages, structure proof, clarify location intent, and turn social activity into stronger patient decision confidence.

 How this complements existing marketing spend